Verified compilation of space-efficient reversible circuits: Languages

 \subsection{Target architecture}

 \rever compiles to \emph{combinational, reversible circuits} over NOT, controlled-NOT and Toffoli gates.
-By combinational circuits we mean a series of logic gates applied to bits with no external means of control or memory -- effectively pure logical functions.
+By combinational circuits we mean a sequence of logic gates applied to bits with no external means of control or memory -- effectively pure logical functions.
 We chose this model as it is suitable for implementing classical functions and oracles within quantum computations \cite{NC:2000}.

 Formally, we define i.e., $\bf Circ$ is the free monoid over NOT, CNOT, and Toffoli gates with unit $\nil$ and the append operator $::$.
-All but the last bit in each gate is called a \emph{control}, whereas the final bit is denoted as the \emph{target}.
-Only the target is modified by a gate.
+All but the last bit in each gate is called a \emph{control}, whereas the final bit is denoted as the \emph{target} and is the only bit \emph{modified} or changed by the gate.
 We use $\uses{C}$, $\mods{C}$ and $\controls{C}$ to denote the set of bit indices that are used in, modified by, or used as a control in the circuit $C$, respectively.
-A circuit is \emph{well-formed} if no gate contains more than one reference to a bit -- i.e., the bits used in each Controlled-Not or Toffoli gate are distinct.
+A circuit is \emph{well-formed} if no gate contains more than one reference to a bit -- i.e., the bits used in each controlled-NOT or Toffoli gate are distinct.

 Similar to Boolean expressions, a circuit is interpreted as a function from states (maps from indices to Boolean values) to states, given by applying each gate which updates the previous state in order.
 The formal definition of the semantics of a reversible circuit $C$, given by $\sem{C}:\Stat\rightarrow\Stat$, is straightforward: